A new technique that cost-effectively monitors the safe storage of industrial greenhouse gas emissions is to be adopted by a leading research project.

 Their technique will be applied at a $5 million CCS test site in Alberta operated by Carbon Management Canada.

-University of Edinburgh created the test by demonstrating that the chemical fingerprint of CO 2 taken from power plants remains distinguishable after it is injected underground.
+Researchers from the University of Edinburgh created the test by demonstrating that the chemical fingerprint of CO2 taken from power plants remains distinguishable after it is injected underground.

 They sampled gas both before and after its injection into underground storage and discovered that the fingerprints remained distinguishable.

-They also discovered that variations to the fingerprints during storage provided deeper understanding into behavior of the CO
+They also discovered that variations to the fingerprints during storage provided deeper understanding into behavior of the CO2 underground.

 Their study, published in the International Journal of Greenhouse Gas Control, was supported by the Engineering and Physical Sciences Research Council.